jnun/5daydocs/work/tasks/review/45-setup-complete-success-validation.md

 # Add Setup Complete Success Validation

+## Related Tasks
+- Do this last (validates all other setup.sh improvements)

 ## Problem
 Setup.sh should verify that everything was set up correctly before declaring success, and provide a clear summary of what's ready to use.